docker/docs/datacenter/dtr/2.3/guides/admin/install/system-requirements.md

 ## Software requirements

-You can only install DTR on a node that is being managed by Docker Universal Control Plane.
+You can install DTR on-premises or on a cloud provider.
+To install DTR, all nodes must:
+* Be managed by a Docker Universal Control Plane deployment,
+* Have a fixed hostname.

 ## Ports used